-Space Visual Perception Puzzle
+Outer Space Visual Perception Worksheet

 Visual Discrimination– Noticing and identifying subtle differences in shapes, colors, direction, and forms is a necessary skill for functional tasks like matching socks or silverware.
 Visual discrimination is a skill that is essential for handwriting, reading, and math.
-CHildren who struggle with visual discrimination may not notice small details or may confuse letters or numbers that are similar like b, d, 2, and 5.
+Children who struggle with visual discrimination may not notice small details or may confuse letters or numbers that are similar like b, d, 2, and 5.

 Spatial Reasoning– This skill is what allows us to walk around objects in our path with enough space.
 Spatial reasoning is needed for handwriting when determining if a word will fit in a given space or if we need to write smaller or move to the next line at the end of the right margin.
 Encourage kids to draw pencil strokes around the planets so they don’t touch the other planets with their pencil.
 Visual spatial relations is a spatial reasoning skill.

 Visual Motor Skills– Coordinating visual information with movements of the hands is a skill that is needed for handwriting.
 Use a writing utensil to connect the matching planets and moons while working on visual motor skills needed for written work.